ss1gohan13/A-Better-End-Print-Macro/README.md

 # A-Better-End-Print-Macro

-This was loosly based off of the idea from jontek2's "A better Print Start Macro" : https://github.com/jontek2/A-better-print_start-macro
+This was loosly based off of the idea from jontek2's [A better Print Start Macro](https://github.com/jontek2/A-better-print_start-macro)

 The idea behind this is to have the printer detect is maximum boundries and apply a percentage threashold for the Z axis to raise to if the Z axis gets with 20% of the maximum heigh threshold.